MikiP98/HumilityAFM/README.md

 **Q:** Why don’t my *Light Strips* / *Coloured Torches* / *Coloured Jack o'Lanterns* emit coloured light?
 **A:** For coloured lighting you need a separate compatible mod or shader.
 For now this includes [**Bliss** shader](https://github.com/MikiP98/Bliss-Shader) and [**Shimmer** mod](https://modrinth.com/mod/shimmer!)
   If the light sources still don't emmit coloured light:
   When using Shimmer mod, there is probably some mod incompatibility.
-Try disabling the 'NVIDIUM' mod if present and it should start working again, if 'NVIDIUM' is not the causem try asking in Shimmer DC server for help
+Try disabling the 'NVIDIUM' mod if present and it should start working again, if 'NVIDIUM' is not the cause try asking in Shimmer DC server for help
   When using Bliss shader, make sure to load it via [Iris](https://modrinth.com/mod/iris) or [Oculus](https://modrinth.com/mod/oculus) and __***not***__ using **Optifine**!
 Then make sure floodfill option is enabled in the shader settings

 **Q:** Why is the inside of Cabinets transparent?